suprajaarthi/Java-basics/README.md

 Package
 - used to group related classes
 - When creating an application we'll be having 1000's of classes, so it is important to properly organise them
+- Eg : Date class is present in both Java.util and Java.sql
+- So , the benefit of Package is that we can have same class in different packages , and packages create a namespace for the classes

 1st step
 - Variables and Constants